Langenburg is an active and vibrant community located along Yellowhead Highway No. 16 and just 10 min from the Manitoba border.

 There are tons to do in our town:

-- For the summer months, the outdoor swimming pool, 3 new playgrounds areas and golf course are fun places to check out as well as beautiful national and regional parks!
+- For the summer months, the brand new outdoor swimming pool, three new playground areas, walking trail, Tourist Rest Area, and golf course are fun places to check out as well as beautiful national, provincial and regional parks in the area!

-- During the winter season, the Langenburg Skating Rink, Curling rink and The George Layh Theatre are the places to be!
-The Skating Rink accommodates hockey tournaments, skating lessons and public skating while local Theatre offers concerts, drama productions and movies.
-Langenburg is only 30 minutes to Asessippi Ski Resort, where they have skiing, snowboarding, tubing, dog sledding and a charming village for the winter season.
+- During the winter season, the Langenburg Skating Rink, Curling rink, and the George Layh Theatre are the places to be!
+The Skating Rink accommodates hockey tournaments, skating lessons, and public skating while the local Theatre offers concerts, drama productions, and movies.
+Langenburg is only 30 minutes away from Asessippi Ski Resort, where they have skiing, snowboarding, tubing, dog sledding, and a charming village for the winter season.

-Check out our website www.langenburg.ca for a full range of activities and services offered by our community and "like" our @town.of.langenburg Facebook page, where you will find lots of interesting information about us!
+Check out our THINGS-TO-DO LIST for a full range of activities and services offered by our community and "like" our @town.of.langenburg Facebook page, where you will find lots of interesting information about us!